Temco Aircraft: Aircraft manufacturing

 TEMCO increasingly turned to aviation electronics and missile guidance systems.
 In 1955 they won a contract to produce "quick reaction kits" for the Air Force's B-29 Superfortress fleet, and employment started increasing again.
 In 1955 they won a similar contract for the B-50, and by the end of the next year were up to 1,700 employees.
 By 1958 electronics was providing half of the company's income, but they continued to win overhaul contracts, including the C-121 and C-97.
 They also designed a light attack aircraft based on the earlier Model 33, the new Model 58 but this failed to find any buyers.
 In 1952 they started work on what would become the Model 51 Pinto, competing with an Air Force contract that was eventually won by the Cessna T-37.
 Fourteen were eventually taken on by the Navy in 1956, who flew them as the TT-1.
 Several of these eventually worked their way into civilian hands, where they were converted with the J85 engine and known as the Super Pinto.
 From 1957 to 1960, Temco developed the ASM-N-8 Corvus anti-radiation missile for the U.S. Navy.
 The project was cancelled in 1960, when the program was taken over by the U.S. Air Force.

 Formation of Ling-Temco-Vought

 By 1960 electronics was their major product, and the company merged with another Dallas-area electronics firm, Ling-Altec, itself recently formed in a merger of Ling Electronics and Altec.
 Together the two firms raised capital from various sources, and in 1961 formed a merger with Chance Vought, who had moved to the area in 1948, to become Ling-Temco-Vought, or LTV.
-McCulloch served as Chairman of the Board and Chief Executive Officer.
-He remained as Chairman of the Board and later Chairman of the Executive Committee until his retirement in April 1970.
+McCulloch served as chairman of the board and chief executive officer.
+He remained as chairman of the board and later chairman of the executive committee until his retirement in April 1970.

 Subsequent companies

 Through the 1970s LTV started divesting itself of its aviation holdings.
-The former Temco Aircraft electronics plant at Greenville, by then known as LTV Electrosystems, became E-Systems, eventually being purchased by Raytheon, and today is a part of L3Harris known as L3Harris ISR Systems.
+The former Temco Aircraft electronics plant at Greenville, by then known as LTV Electrosystems, became E-Systems, eventually being purchased by Raytheon, and today is a part of L3Harris.